Graduate Student Milestones and Guidelines

 3.

-Complete Post-Defense Steps
+Post-Defense Steps

 To begin the defense process, submit the following to your GPSA in a single email no later than the deadline listed on the academic calendar:

 - M.S.
-Thesis Defense Petition Form
+Thesis Defence Petition Form

 - Your Transcript